yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/Chromium_Browser.rst

     Build times of Chromium can be very long depending on the size of your build machine.
 It has been found that you need at least 64Gigs of RAM, and on a 28 thread Intel Core-I9 with an SSD for the build driver it will still take upwards of 2 hours just to build Chromium.
-A full Yocto kirkstone build that includes Chromium can easily take 400GBytes of SSD.
+A full Yocto Scarthgap build that includes Chromium can easily take 400GBytes of SSD.

 The following will initiate a full tisdk-default-image build that would include Chromium if the meta-browser and meta-clang layers are present: